CoolConquest/kaiser-corp/README.md

 To edit this repository, ask someone who is already a collaborator on the Discord to give you collaborator.

 # How is this repository structured?
-Scripts and other files for our experiences can be found in their according directories.
+Scripts and other files for our experiences and other assets can be found in their according directories.